industrydive/Secret-Santakkuh/README.txt

 +========================+

 1) Create and activate a virtual virtual environment
+2) pip install the requirements
-2) Copy settings_sample.py to settings.py and adjust the values as needed
+3) Copy settings_sample.py to settings.py and adjust the values as needed
-3) Run the modules as detailed below
+4) Run the modules as detailed below

 +========================+
  	Modules